🚀 New Release: Introducing AI Agent for Ecommerce: Sell more. Support faster. Grow smarter.

 • Technographic Profiles – This type of customer profile is created to better understand customers’ technological habits and preferences.
 The key information collected includes the devices customers use, the social media platforms they hang out on most often, and the communication channel they prefer the most.

-The Benefits of Customer Profile
+Key Components of a Customer Profile

 Customer profiles are key for businesses to align their strategies with customer needs and expectations.
 They help organizations make informed decisions and forge fruitful relations with customers.